Danish design icons

 One of the most recognisable names in Danish design, architect and furniture designer Arne Jacobsen’s chairs, particularly The Egg and The Swan, are highly sought-after.
 You can buy Arne Jacobsen products at Illums Bolighus in Copenhagen.

 Famous for introducing Danish modern design to America, Finn Juhl was an architect and industrial designer.
-You can visit Finn Juhl's house in Klampenborg, north of Copenhagen, and buy classics such as his Diplomat and Chieftain chairs at shops on Bredgade in Copenhagen.
+You can visit Finn Juhl's house in Klampenborg, north of Copenhagen, and buy classics such as his Diplomat and Chieftain chairs at Copenhagen shops such as House of Finn Juhl on Nordre Toldbod or Bredgade which is a hotspot for design lovers.

 Nanna Ditzel was a Danish furniture and jewellery designer who produced many recognisable pieces from the 40s until her death in 2005.
 She exhibited all over the world and also worked in jewellery collaborations with Georg Jensen.